Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

-# Detailed Arena Config Examples
+# Detailed Arena Config Guide

 ### Introduction
 Let's take a look at some examples to understand how to use the YAML syntax in Animal-AI to create custom arenas.
 Let's take a closer look into the YAML syntax used in Animal-AI itself.